top of page

 DSC00704 - Copy.JPG

-In addition, every child keeps the seven art projects they create in the class and gets a free book (from the list of books we read during our classes) at the end of the program to take home.
-We use a wide variety of art projects to engage children in learning and art techniques, including decorating a journal with stickers, sculpting with model magic clay, and painting a charm box.
-Children also get to take home handouts with poems by famous authors discussed in the class to expand children’s knowledge of American literature.
+In addition, every child keeps the art projects they begin in the class and gets a free book at the end of the program to take home.
+We use a wide variety of art projects to engage children in learning and art techniques, mandalas, sculpting with model magic clay, and painting.
 We also provide creative writing prompts for children to take home to help them improve their writing skills.

 bottom of page